 The yarn is finally skeined and labeled.

 The natural dye processes I use are the first dyes that I was introduced to in University in 2008.
-They are indeed labours of love, and they're worth every moment.
+I have been studying the art of natural dyeing since.
+It is indeed a labour of love, and it's worth every moment.